altayaydemir/altay-dot-wtf/data/vocabulary/vocabulary.md

 showing great attention to detail.

-_Barbaric was always a meticilous planner._
+_Barbaric was always a meticulous planner._

 [User Friendly](/books/user-friendly)